Conflict management style: Competing

 The competing mode is one in which each individual prioritizes their own position; it is assertive and often results in one-sided communication.
 In this mode the individual will be standing up for their rights, defending their position, or simply trying to win.
-Competitiveness can exacerbate the initial conflict and potentially harm a close relationship.
+Competitiveness can exasperate the initial conflict and potentially harm a close relationship.
 This mode is typically used when a quick decision needs to be made, when someone needs to protect themselves, or when someone believes their point of view is wholly correct.
 Participants in this mode may be closed off to accepting others' ideas, and use of this mode does not always arrive at a permanent solution, in fact, it can escalate the issues instead.
+Although this may be true, when speaking to larger groups, professionally, one can more easily gain trust and success.

 Compromising

 Compromising requires making concessions; both parties will give up a goal or need in order to resolve the conflict.
 This mode is intermediate in terms of assertiveness and cooperativeness.
 Compromising is similar to collaborating, in that one finds a mutually beneficial solution to the problem.
 The difference is that compromising does address the issue, but it doesn't seek the root of the conflict, as is done in collaborating.
 Compromising is used when issues are important but not worth taking an assertive approach, one wants a temporary fix, or when collaboration or competing fail.
 Some pros of compromising as a mode of conflict management include: all parties can get some form of satisfaction, it facilitates constructive communication, helps maintain relationships, and the group's power dynamics remain the same.
 On the other hand if there are no boundaries and an unbalanced power dynamic it can be difficult to find a solution.
 Some negatives of this method may include: if someone is not willing to compromise it does not work, no party is fully satisfied, outcomes are less creative, less passion and effort is involved ("easy way out"), and is more likely a temporary solution.
+The animal associated with this style is fox.